golanlevin/single-line-font-resources/README.md

 # p5-single-line-font-resources

-*This is a repository of p5.js programs for loading and displaying a variety of different single-line vector fonts (also called single-stroke or monoline fonts).
-Such fonts are well-suited to creative coding and pen-plotting.
-Code is presented to load single-line fonts in TTF, SVG Font, Hershey Font, and other formats.*
+*This is a repository of p5.js programs for loading and displaying single-line vector fonts (also called single-stroke or monoline fonts) in a variety of formats — including TTF, SVG Font, Hershey Font, and others.
+Such fonts are ideally suited to creative coding and pen-plotting.*

 #### Contents